-What kind of kid were you growing up?
+What kind of child were you growing up?

-Who were/are the major influences in your life?
+Who is the major influence in your life?

-Tell me about Moon Juice and why you started the brand.
+Tell me about why you started the Burke Williams spa brand.

 What were the most challenging aspects of going into business?